RamazanHalid/BasicBackendTemplate/README.md

 Hi, I am Ramazan Halid.
 I prepare a basic back-end service for todo app.
-For now, I has developed this back-end for intern project of b-infogis company.
+For now, I has developed this back-end for intern project of b-infogis company. <br/>

+<b>The MySQL database is 'to_do_list.sql'.
+You can import this database for testing. <b/> <br/>

 Tools used in this project: <br/>
   -Language: <br/>
    &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; C#.  <br/>